Crayke

-Crayke is a village and civil parish in North Yorkshire, England, about 2 mi east of Easingwold.
+Crayke is a village and civil parish in North Yorkshire, England, located about 2 mi east of Easingwold.

 Etymology

 The name Crayke is of Brittonic origin, derived from the neo-Brittonic Cumbric crẹ:g, meaning "a crag" or "prominent rock" (Welsh craig).
 This derivation may refer to the topography associated with the Northumbrian monastery at Crayke.

 History

 There is evidence that there has been a settlement here since the Anglo-Saxon Heptarchy.
 The village is named in the Domesday Book of 1086 as Crec, part of the Yarlestre hundred and noted as belonging to the Bishop of Durham.

 The seventh-century King Ecgfrið granted Crayke to the church in 685 to be used by Cuthbert on his visits to York, to which end Cuthbert founded a monastery here.
 Cuthbert died in 687AD.
 The monk Æðiluulf wrote a poem Carmen de Abbatibus between 803 and 821 about the history of his monastery, and some scholars propose that the monastery, which was in the circle of Lindisfarne, was in Crayke.
 (For instance, Michael Lapidge in Anglo-Latin Literature 600–899, Hambledon Press, London 1996) According to the chronicler Symeon, the Northumbrian King Ælla appropriated Crayke and used it as his headquarters during the unsuccessful campaign against the Danes in 867.
 He also reports that when the congregation of St Cuthbert was wandering homeless during the seven-year period 875–882 the monks remained four months at Crayke.

 In Norman times the Bishops of Durham constructed a castle over the monastic cemetery, though no traces now remain.

 Links with Cuthbert and the bishopric of Durham are recognised in the dedication of the 1436 Anglican church to St Cuthbert, and the naming of the pub as the Durham Ox, (an allusion to the foundation myth of Durham).

 The parish was formerly a detached part of County Durham (until 1844), due to its connection with St Cuthbert and the Diocese of Durham, which owned Crayke Castle.